GreenEVT/GreenEVT/README.md

 # GreenEVT Project
 Please go to our [Wiki](https://github.com/GreenEVT/GreenEVT/wiki) for information on what the platform is about, how to get started, etc.

-A preprint describing the testbed will soon appear:
+The testbed is further described in the following preprint (please use this for citation)

-G Nilsson, ADO Aquino, S Coogan, DK Molzhan.
-"GreenEVT: Greensboro Electric Vehicle Testbed"
+Gustav Nilsson, Alejandro D. Owen Aquino, Samuel Coogan, Daniel K. Molzahn.
+[GreenEVT: Greensboro Electric Vehicle Testbed](https://arxiv.org/abs/2305.12722). arXiv:2305.12722

 **This project is using [Git LFS](https://git-lfs.com/), so make sure to have it installed before you clone**